Updated: August 6, 2024

 • A message contains information about a warning.

-Use the bad/error semantic color if:
+Use the “Negative” state if:

 • Something bad has happened, or is about to happen.
 The issue requires the user’s attention.
 Until the issue is resolved, the user can’t carry on working.